kjurek/pandoc_resume/markdown/resume.md

 	Responsibilities:

-    - Design, implement and test new features in Dispatch Console application using C++
+    - Design, implement and test new features in C++
     - Investigate and fix bugs
 	- Code review
     - Develop diagnostic tools in C++